 The first two steps really are key.
 But you can build on this further, by also adding in affirmations.
 See, affirmations are “the practice of positive thinking and self-empowerment.”

-And so they’re very complementary when it comes to stopping yourself comparing.
+But they’re very complementary when it comes to stopping yourself comparing.
 They lift you up, they shift your state and they reinforce the messages you want to believe.

 Affirmations To Stop Comparing Yourself To Others